verra11/University_Chatbot/data/nlu.md

 - options
 - show me what you can do
 - show me what you got
+- What can you do

 ## intent:more_options
 - more options
 - other important links
 - some more options
 - what else can you do
+- More options

 ## intent:thanks
 - thanks